shashwatx/confCrawler/README.md

 # Introduction

+**Update**: _Finished crawling SIGMOD1990-2014.
+Now crawling VLDB1990-2007.
+Must generate a list of conferences to target_

 **Update**: _I have finished writing the first stable and (hopefully) bug-free version of confCrawler.
 Rerouting page requests through tor has greater latency than expected.
 The code is being tested on a select few conferences.
 More details to follow._

 confCrawler is a tool to crawl conferences.